fluttercommunity/plus_plugins/packages/share_plus/share_plus/README.md

 Other apps may also give problems when attempting to share content to them.
 This is because 3rd party app developers do not properly implement the logic to receive share actions.

-We cannot warrant that a 3rd party app will properly implement the share functionality.
+We cannot guarantee that a 3rd party app will properly implement the share functionality.
 Therefore, **all bugs reported regarding compatibility with a specific app will be closed.**

 #### Localization in Apple platforms